-Learning and Teaching Strategies:
+Learning and Teaching Strategies

 Lectures, group work and discussion, directed study and presentations by lecturing and clinical staff.
 The use of the clinical simulation suite will support the assessment.
-MoodleTM will be used to enable students to offer support to each other.
+Moodle[TM] will be used to enable students to offer support to each other.
 Students will have access to group tutorial support.
+There will be field specific and shared teaching with Adult and Child students where content is applicable to all fields.